grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 ```

 In each of these methods, we have to somehow assemble a `Game` class instance.
-The constructor of `Game` allows composing it with a starting level, player's inventory and a set of skills the player's character can use:
+The constructor of `Game` allows composing it with a starting level, character's inventory and a set of skills the character can use:

 ```csharp
 public class FantasyGame : Game